Frank & Seder Building (Pittsburgh)

-The Frank & Seder Building is a 30 m, 7-story, former department store building completed in 1918 on Smithfield Avenue in downtown Pittsburgh, Pennsylvania, United States.
+The Frank & Seder Building is a 30 m, 7-story, former department store building completed in 1918 on Smithfield Street in downtown Pittsburgh, Pennsylvania, United States.
 The building is a contributing structure in the Pittsburgh Central Downtown Historic District.

 As of 2019, the historic building is being renovated as a mixed-use facility, Smith & Fifth, with 40 apartments on the upper two levels, 160,000 sqft of office space, and 25,000 sqft of retail space spread over the first 2 floors, and underground parking.

 Frank & Seder

 Russian Jewish immigrants Isaac Seder and Jacob H. Frank started a wholesale women's wear business in the early 1900s, then switched to retail, opening a downtown Pittsburgh store in 1907.
 The business grew, expanding into a department store, and adding locations in New York City, Philadelphia and Detroit.

 The Pittsburgh Frank & Seder building was expanded in 1913.
 On January 27, 1917 a fire engulfed the retail shopping district in downtown Pittsburgh bordered by Wood St, Forbes Ave, Smithfield St, and 5th Ave.
 The Frank & Seder department store at 344 Fifth Avenue was completely destroyed, the Grand Opera House, the Hilton Clothing Company and a dozen other businesses were significantly damaged.
 The Frank & Seder building damages were valued at $600,000, total losses were valued at $4 million.
 Even though Frank & Seder sustained a complete loss of the building they had been in since 1907, construction of a new building began shortly after and was completed in 1918.

 Several labor organizations staged strikes, accompanied by violence, against Frank & Seder and four other major Pittsburgh retailers from 1953 to 1954.

 National Department Stores acquired the Frank & Seder group of stores in 1923, including Frank & Seder, Inc. (Pittsburgh); Lewin-Nieman Co.
 (Pittsburgh); Fink Co.
 (Philadelphia); Frank A Seder Co. of Philadelphia and Frank & Seder Co. of Detroit.

 The Pittsburgh Frank & Seder store closed in 1958.